rogino/COSCNotes/SENG301/Exam Notes.md

 - Avoid inheritance for:
   - 'is a role of': store role in a separate object (and maybe have a list of roles)
   - 'becomes'
+    - Inheritance isn't dynamic; changing class when some trivial detail changes is not great
   - Changing the superclass contract
-  - *If it can change, it isn't inheritance*
+  - *If it can change, it ain't inheritance*
 - Inheritance should be for 'is a' relationship
 - Composition hides implementation details